SymX: Energy-based Simulation from Symbolic Expressions: Limitations and Future Work

-Many state-of-the-art simulation methods use a variant of \emph{Projected Newton}~\cite{GSS+15,IPC,LKJ21} to prevent Newton's method from getting stuck due to indefiniteness of the global Hessian matrix.
-Here the element-local Hessian contributions are projected to semi-definiteness in some way.
-Our system can be used with Projected Newton by computing eigendecompositions of the element matrices.
-However, this may be more computationally expensive than state-of-the-art methods for deformable solids that rely on known properties of the eigenstructure of the material models themselves~\cite{KGI19,SGK19,StableNeoHookean}.
+Currently, our system cannot mathematically simplify expressions.
+Although mathematical simplification has limited performance implications, as shown by Herholz et al.~\shortcite{SymbolicLib}, it would certainly help further reducing the gap to \chn{manually} optimized code.
+In a similar spirit, directly supporting vectors and matrices in the expression graph instead of eagerly reducing all quantities to scalar operations might aid the search for more compact expressions.
+Finally, while also not a fundamental limitation, \framework currently only works with fixed element sizes.
+Handling element connectivity with dynamic sizes is left for future work.

+The treatment of hard constraints, e.g. in the form of Lagrange Multipliers, falls beyond the scope of this work.
+Nevertheless, we anticipate no significant challenges in expanding \framework to handle these hard constraints and their derivatives as long as they can be symbolically represented.

+\paragraph*{Analytic projections} Although our system can project element matrices to positive semi-definiteness, some approaches can exploit the properties of the eigenstructure of the material models themselves \cite{KGI19,SGK19,StableNeoHookean} to perform a more efficient projection.
 We believe that the techniques we present in this paper could be enhanced with analytic eigenstructures to conveniently and efficiently differentiate material models defined in terms of scalar invariants.

-Although we demonstrate that symbolic differentiation and code generation gets much closer to manually implemented code than the alternatives, there is still room for improvement.
-Our current system does not mathematically simplify the resulting derivative expressions besides avoiding redundant computation.
-It is possible that adding this kind of capability, as done in \cite{SymbolicLib}, might help make the gap even smaller.
-In a similar spirit, directly supporting vectors and matrices in the expression graph instead of eagerly reducing all quantities to scalar operations might aid the search for more compact expressions.
+\chf{ \paragraph*{Tensor identities} \framework currently employs a scalar-based engine for the representation and differentiation of expressions, and therefore it does not implement tensor identities or tensor differentiation rules in its current form.
+Consequently, it cannot independently find derivatives for which such identities are required.
+However, it is possible to incorporate such energies in \framework as external contributions, for instance using the closed form expressions of the ARAP derivatives presented by \citet{ARAP}.
+This is a limitation of the scalar nature of the current engine --- a constraint shared with other scalar-based engines --- not of the overall concept presented.
+This limitation could be addressed in future work by extending the symbolic engine to handle tensor identities. }